General Resort Information

 To reach the Disney's Hollywood Studios you have two options.
 You could take a leisurely 15 to 20 minute stroll along the approximately one-mile long path along the waterway connecting the Epcot resort area with the Disney's Hollywood Studios.
 Or you can take the Friendship boat from the left side of the boat dock on the Boardwalk, making stops at the Yacht and Beach Club dock and then the Swan and Dolphin dock before continuing on to the Studios.
 Don't worry if you just miss the boat and don't want to wait the 20 minutes for the next one, and don't want to walk all the way to the Studios.
 Just walk on over to the Swan and Dolphin dock and pick up the boat there.

-There are direct buses in front of the hotel to the Magic Kingdom, Animal Kingdom, Blizzard Beach, Typhoon Lagoon, and Downtown Disney (with stops at the Marketplace and the West Side).
+There are direct buses in front of the hotel to the Magic Kingdom, Animal Kingdom, Blizzard Beach, Typhoon Lagoon, and Disney Springs (with stops at the Marketplace and the West Side).
 You can connect to other Disney resorts from either the Marketplace or from the parks.

 I know my room will have beds and a bathroom, but what else?